 - Freestanding cabinets often have legs that can be adjusted independently to gain level.

-- Quality cabinet boxes tend to be made of furniture grade 1/2 inch plywood.
-MDF, or medium density fiberboard, is considered to be a less solid material for building the boxes
+- Quality cabinet boxes tend to be made of furniture-grade 1/2-inch plywood.
+MDF, or medium-density fiberboard, is another material often used for building base cabinet boxes.

 - Euro-style cabinet doors are also called frameless because there is no center stile.